Loverboy (Loverboy album): Critical reception

+Linda Romaniak of the Beaver County Times compared Loverboy to The Cars and The Babies, calling "Turn Me Loose" and "Teenage Overdose" rocking tunes, while also praising "The Kid Is Hot Tonite" and "Lady of the 80's".
 AllMusic gave the album a rave retrospective review, making particular note of the hybridization of musical styles on most of the songs, and picking out "The Kid Is Hot Tonite" and "Turn Me Loose" as especially strong tracks.
+Record World stated that "The Kid is Hot Tonite" had "winning guitar/synthesizer strains and a smashing chorus hook."